Creative Fellowship

 Photo of 2023-24 Creative Fellow Natalie Paris

 Natalie Paris is an an author, artist, and engineer, with a passion for writing science fiction.
-For the 2024 Creative Fellowship, they are writing the novel Tomorrow Ye Will Get Your Pay, about whaling and climate change.
+For the 2024 Creative Fellowship, wrote the novel Tomorrow Ye Will Get Your Pay, about whaling and climate change.
+To read a copy, visit the Special Collections reading room.

 Photo by Anabel Vázquez Rodríguez